-Since the Connecticut Green Bank's inception through the bipartisan legislation in July 2011, we have mobilized more than \$2.14 billion of investment into the State's green economy.
-To do this, we used \$288.4 million in Green Bank dollars to attract \$1.85 billion in private investment, a leverage ratio of \$7.40 for every \$1.
-The impact of our deployment of renewable energy and energy efficiency to families, businesses, and our communities is shown in terms of economic development, environmental protection, equity, and energy (data from FY 2012 through FY 2021).
+Since the Connecticut Green Bank's inception through the bipartisan passage of Public Act 11-80 on July 1, 2011, we have accelerated the deployment of renewable energy and energy efficiency to benefit families, businesses, and our communities.
+The impact of our green bank innovation is shown below in terms of investment, economic development, environmental protection, equity and energy from FY 2012 through FY 2021.